Pappalardo Fellowships Competition

 - List of publications

-- Essay detailing proposed research during a Pappalardo Fellowship [Important message from the faculty reviewers: Maximum length of two-pages, single-sided, using an 11 or 12 point font size and 1.5 or double spacing for optimal legibility for the faculty readers.
-References and graphics are not necessary, but if included, must be contained within the two-page limit.]
+- Essay detailing proposed research during a Pappalardo Fellowship [Important: Faculty reviewers stipulate a maximum length of two-pages, single-sided, using an 11 or 12 point font size and 1.5 or double spacing for optimal legibility for the myriad faculty readers.
+References and graphics are not necessary, but if included, should be contained within this two-page limit.]

-- A total of three letters of recommendation, each one written by a single referee, i.e., no co-authored letters.
-One of these three letters should be from the applicant’s faculty nominator.
+- Three letters (no more, no less) of recommendation, each one written by a single referee, i.e., no ‘co-authored’ letters, please!
+Note that one of these three letters would typically be from the applicant’s faculty nominator/mentor.

 Please review the Competition Schedule above for a summary of essential dates and deadlines.